And not just because we have the highest green in Nashua!

 “Number Two — which is also our Signature Hole — is a long, downhill par-3 with a 100 foot drop to the green.
 This hole offers some wonderful views of the rest of the golf course and views of the white mountains to the north.
 Gorgeous!”

 What’s the toughest hole on the golf course?

 “It’s Number Seven.
 If you look at the yardage on the scorecard you’d think ‘easy par-4.’
 Think again!
 You have to hit it straight off the tee with a fairway wood or long iron.
 The fairway is protected by water hazards on both sides of the fairway.
-If you manage to hit the fairway with your tee shot you’re left with a mid-iron second shot to a well-bunkered green.
-Good luck, four is a great score here.”
+If you manage to hit the fairway with your tee shot you’re left with a mid-iron second shot over water to a well-bunkered green.
+Good luck, par is a great score here.”